City of Chicago Notice of Nondiscrimination

-City of Chicago Notice of Nondiscrimination on the Basis of Disability Pursuant to the Americans with Disabilities Act and the Rehabilitation Act
+City of Chicago Notice of Nondiscrimination based on Disability under the Americans with Disabilities Act and the Rehabilitation Act

-In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990, as amended (“ADA”) and the Rehabilitation Act of 1973, as amended (“Rehabilitation Act”), the City of Chicago does not discriminate against qualified individuals with disabilities on the basis of disability in any of its services, programs, or activities.
+By the requirements of Title II of the Americans with Disabilities Act of 1990, as amended (“ADA”) and the Rehabilitation Act of 1973, as amended (“Rehabilitation Act”), the City of Chicago does not discriminate against qualified individuals with disabilities based on disability in any of its services, programs, or activities.

-Employment: The City of Chicago does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under Title I of the ADA and the Rehabilitation Act.
+Employment: The City of Chicago does not discriminate based on disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under Title I of the ADA and the Rehabilitation Act.

-Effective Communication: The City of Chicago will, upon request, provide appropriate aids and services to ensure effective communication for qualified persons with disabilities so they can participate in the City of Chicago’s programs, services and activities.
-Examples of auxiliary aids and services include but are not limited to qualified sign language interpreters, captioning, assistive listening devices, communication access real-time translation (CART), electronic documents, Braille documents, large print documents, note takers and audio description.
+Effective Communication: The City of Chicago will, upon request, provide appropriate aids and services to ensure effective communication for qualified persons with disabilities so they can participate in the City of Chicago’s programs, services, and activities.
+Examples of auxiliary aids and services include but are not limited to qualified sign language interpreters, captioning, assistive listening devices, communication access real-time translation (CART), electronic documents, Braille documents, large print documents, note takers, and audio descriptions.

 Anyone who requires an auxiliary aid or service to participate in a program, service, or activity of the City of Chicago should contact the department or agency responsible for that program, service or activity.
 Requests for auxiliary aids or services should be made as early as possible but no later than 72 hours before the scheduled program or activity.
 Although auxiliary aids and services may not be available if requested less than 72 hours before an event, the City will attempt to make an effective auxiliary aid or service available even if this deadline is not met.